cimo/Ms_automate_test/README.md

 Microservice automate frontend test.

-Depend from Ms_cronjob (use the volume "ms_cronjob-volume" for share the certificate).\
+Depend from Ms_cronjob (use the volume "ms_cronjob-volume" for share the certificate).
-Rename "/env/local.env.public" in "/env/local.env" and adjust the variable for your environment.

 ## Installation